helm/community/communication.md

 ## SIGs

 Kubernetes encompasses many projects, organized into [SIGs].
-Helm reports to [SIG-Apps] which has its own communication channels and weekly meetings.
+Helm reports to Kubernetes' [SIG-Apps] which has its own communication channels and weekly meetings.

 Nevertheless, below find a list of Helm-specific channels, groups